Hi Aunt Vadge,

 I’m sorry to hear you have a painful vagina.
 It sounds a very uncomfortable situation indeed.

 It seems that your vagina might still be suffering from the after-effects of the antibiotic-driven yeast infection.
-It is imperative to always take a high-quality refrigerated probiotic (two per day, morning and night with food for two weeks) after taking antibiotics and antifungals to recolonise your gut and vagina with friendly bacteria.
+It is important to take a high-quality probiotic (two per day, morning and night with food for two weeks) after taking antibiotics and antifungals to reintroduce protective bacteria.
 This applies no matter what the reason for the antibiotics was.

-Regularly-moving bowels ensure ‘bad’ bacteria doesn’t have a chance to overgrow in your intestine, causing proliferation and the potential to spread more easily to your vagina (the perineum is short!) – most UTI infections are in fact caused by bacteria from the anus (E. coli).
+Regularly-moving bowels ensure disruptive bacteria doesn’t have a chance to overgrow in your intestine, causing proliferation and the potential to spread more easily to your vagina (the perineum is short!).

 You should see a doctor if you are in ongoing pain, have non-menstrual bleeding or the fissures don’t seem to be healing on their own.